History of North Carolina: Development of North Carolina colony

 North Carolina is named after King Charles I of England.
 Carolina is taken from the Latin word for "Charles", Carolus.

 The Province of North Carolina developed differently from South Carolina almost from the beginning.
 The Spanish experienced trouble colonizing North Carolina because it had a dangerous coastline, a lack of ports, and few inland rivers by which to navigate.
 In the 1650s and 1660s, settlers (mostly English) moved south from Virginia, in addition to runaway servants and fur trappers.
 They settled chiefly in the Albemarle borderlands region.

+The first permanent European settlement in what became North Carolina was Edenton, established in 1658.
+Adventurers from the Jamestown area roaming the wilderness had come across a small natural harbor, now called Edenton Bay, and chosen to settle there.
+The settlement was later incorporated as a town in 1712.

 In 1665, the Crown issued a second charter to resolve territorial questions.
 As early as 1689, the Carolina proprietors named a separate deputy-governor for the region of the colony that lay to the north and east of Cape Fear.
 The division of the province into North and South became official in 1712.
 The first colonial Governor of North Carolina was Edward Hyde who served from 1711 until 1712.
 North Carolina became a crown colony in 1729.
 Smallpox took a heavy toll in the region among Native Americans, who had no immunity to the disease, which had become endemic in Asia and Europe.
 The 1738 epidemic was said to have killed one-half of the Cherokee, with other tribes of the area suffering equally.
 Historians estimate there were about 5,000 settlers in 1700 and 11,000 in 1715.